Sam Balsara: Early years

 Balsara was born in Balsar, now called Valsad, Gujarat.
 His father was a forest contractor, and due to his work the family later moved to Bangalore.
-Balsara graduated from St. Joseph College, Bangalore.
+He studied at Bishop Cotton Boys' School, Bangalore before graduating from St. Joseph College, Bangalore.
 He completed his MBA from Jamnalal Bajaj Institute of Management Studies in Mumbai in 1970.
 He worked as a marketing executive at Sarabhais and Cadbury.
 Later, he switched to advertising, working with Hindustan Thompson Associates (the current J Walter Thompson).

 Madison

 Balsara started the advertising agency Madison on 21 March 1988.

 Association

 Balsara was president of the Advertising Club Bombay (1989-1992), chairman of the Advertising Standards Council of India (2000-1), president of the Advertising Agencies Association of India (2002-4), chairman of Triple A (Advertising Agencies Association of India) Awards, member of the Board of Governors of the Advertising Standards Council of India.